One Thing to Fire Up Your Mental Health and Wellbeing

 Encouraging holiday time, rather than presenteeism

 Depending on your duties and roles and your personal needs, there are many ways to support a healthy balance.

-Policies: Further to the previous point, employers should put in place policies that protect your leave periods and working hours.
-They should be flexible enough not to make you feel like you have to account how you are spending your day or time off.
+Policies: Further to the previous point, employers should have policies that protect your leave periods and working hours.
+They should be flexible enough not to make you feel like you have to account for how you are spending your day or time off.
 This policy encourages a healthy work-life balance.

 Training: Your managers are the first port of call with your employees, so they're in the best position to help them improve their work-life balance.
-By training them, they're able to identify the signs of stress, burnout, and other issues and address them accordingly.
+By training them, they can identify the signs of stress, burnout, and other issues and address them accordingly.